 Kitagawa was the focus of controversy in 1999 after weekly tabloid Shukan Bunshun published articles in which several boys claimed they were abused and sexually exploited by the pop mogul.

-Kitagawa then sued the publisher of the magazine at the Tokyo District Court.
-After he was awarded damages, the case was appealed to the Tokyo High Court, while ruled that the allegations of sexual misconduct were not without merit.
+Kitagawa then sued the publisher of the magazine at a district court.
+After he was awarded damages, the case was appealed to a high court, which ruled that the allegations of sexual misconduct were not without merit.

 Kitagawa was never accused of a crime in the case.